bibliadelpueblo/BibliaLibre/Bibles/Spanish.ReinaValera1909/src/framework.md

 ^8^ ^a^ ^10^ ^a^[**9:8** Éxod 32,-1] \ ^12^ \ ^14^ \ ^19^ ^a^ ^21^ ^a^[**9:19** Heb 12,21]
 ### Otra evidencia más de desobediencia popular
 ^23^ ^a^ ^24^ ^a^[**9:23** Núm 13,2; Núm 13,31; Deut 14,1-4]
-### En ese momento, la destrucción de Israel se evitó solo mediante la intercesión de Moisés y la renovación del pacto se llevó a cabo mediante la gracia de Dios.
+### En ese momento, la destrucción de Israel se evitó solo mediante la intercesión de Moisés y la renovación del pacto se llevó a cabo mediante la gracia de Dios
 ^28^ ^a^ ^29^ ^a^[**9:28** Núm 14,16]
 ## 10
 ^2^ ^a^ ^5^ ^a^[**10:2** Éxod 32,19] \ ^6^ ^a^ ^9^ ^b^ ^a^[**10:6** Núm 33,32-33; Núm 20,28] ^b^[**10:9** Núm 18,20] \ ^10^ ^a^ ^11^ ^a^[**10:10** Deut 9,9]